Sacred bull: Cyprus

 In Cyprus, bull masks made from real skulls were worn in rites.
 Bull-masked terracotta figurines and Neolithic bull-horned stone altars have been found in Cyprus.

 Levant

-The Canaanite (and later Carthaginian) statue to which sacrifices were burnt, either as a deity or a type of sacrifice – Moloch – was referred to as a horned man, and likened to Cronus by the Romans.
-There may be a connection between sacrifice to the Cretan horned man Minotaur and Cronus himself.
+Bull figurines are common finds on archaeological sites across the Levant; two examples are the 16th century BCE (Middle Bronze Age) bull calf from Ashkelon, and the 12th century BCE (Iron Age I) bull found at the so-called Bull Site in Samaria on the West Bank.
 Both Baʿal and El were associated with the bull in Ugaritic texts, as it symbolized both strength and fertility.

-Bull figurines are common finds on archaeological sites across the Levant; two examples are the 16th century BCE (Middle Bronze Age) bull calf from Ashkelon, and the 12th century BCE (Iron Age I) bull found at the so-called Bull Site in Samaria on the West Bank.